tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ancestral FASTA sequence to ANGSD with the `-anc` argument, which it will use to polarize SNPs.
 This allows for calculating the unfolded SFS, which considers allele frequency classes ranging from 1/2N to (2N-1)/2N, where N is the diploid sample size.
 In many cases the ancestral allele may not be known, in which case we are limited to classifying alleles as major (more frequent) or minor (rarer), and calculate the "folded" SFS.
-The folded SFS considers only allele frequency classes of 1/2N to 1/2.
-In the folded case a site with an allele frequency of (2N-1)/2N is in an equivalent class as a 1/2N site, a (2N-2)/2N site is equivalent to a 2/2N site, a (2N-3)/2N site is equivalent to a 3/2N site, up to a class of 1/2 allele frequency (the highest frequency a minor allele can have by definition).
+The folded SFS considers only allele frequency classes of 1/2N to 0.5.
+In the folded case a site with an allele frequency of (2N-1)/2N is in an equivalent class as a 1/2N site, a (2N-2)/2N site is equivalent to a 2/2N site, a (2N-3)/2N site is equivalent to a 3/2N site, up to a class of 0.5 allele frequency (the highest frequency a minor allele can have by definition).
 The "folded" term spawns from these frequency equivalence classes since an unfolded SFS can be "folded" at the middle (50% allele frequency class) to get the folded SFS.

-To calculate the SFS we first estimate the likelihood of every possible allele frequency for every site with `-doSaf 1`, which assumes a HWE relationship between genotype and allele frequencies.
+To calculate the SFS we first estimate the likelihood of every possible allele frequency for every site with `-doSaf 1`, which assumes a HWE relationship between the frequencies of genotypes and alleles.
 For other `-doSaf` models see `$ANGSD -doSaf` or [here](http://www.popgen.dk/angsd/index.php/SFS_Estimation).
 .
-We do not know what the ancestral alleles are so will calculate the folded SFS by supplying the reference FASTA to `-anc` in place of an actual ancetral state FASTA in conjunction with specifying `-fold 1`
+We do not know what the ancestral alleles are so will calculate the folded SFS by supplying the reference FASTA to `-anc` in place of an actual ancetral state FASTA in conjunction with specifying `-fold 1` at the realSFS stage.

 ```bash
 $ANGSD -glf10_text $DIR/output/calmas_region.glf.gz -nInd 40 -fai $CICHREF.fai \